DrLex0/quake-frogbots/waypoint/README.md

 ## Editing Existing Waypoints

 One of the motivations for resurrecting the source code of the waypoint tool, is to allow loading existing waypoint data for a map, such that one can simply continue editing from where one left off.
-If the tool is built with the waypoint code for that map, or the map contains embedded waypoints, then they will be loaded together with the map when executing the `map <mapname>` command.
+If the tool is built with the waypoint code for that map included, or the map contains embedded waypoints, then they will be loaded together with the map when executing the `map <mapname>` command.

 Saving work-in-progress, testing it with bots, and then continuing to edit, is the **only** sane workflow to make good waypoints for any map larger than a trivial 1-on-1.
 Making good waypoints for a larger map can take _days._ Trying to do it in a single session and hoping nothing crashes, and hoping it will be perfect from the first time, is _insane._

 One can use the same 2 methods as described above to resume editing existing waypoints for a map:

 1. Rebuild the waypoint tool with your latest waypoint code added to the `maps` directory.
-2. Inject the waypoints into the `.map` file and rebuild the BSP, or, if the Quake engine you're using supports `.ent` files, inject the waypoints into such file.
+2. (Available soon-ish) Inject the waypoints into the `.map` file and rebuild the BSP, or, if the Quake engine you're using supports `.ent` files, inject the waypoints into such file.

 Recompiling the tool or using an `.ent` file are the easiest methods.
 Building waypoints into a BSP should be kept as final step when both the map and waypoints are ready for release.